 Add the Hired field

-Drag and drop the Add Form Field button after the Contractor field.
+Drag the Add Form Field button and drop it after the Contractor field.

-Set the Name to Hired, select the Value cell, and then click the Edit Expression button.
+Select the Value cell and click the Edit Expression button.

-Enter the following expression in the SemQL Editor and select OK:
+Enter the following expression in the SemQL editor and click OK.

 Label: Ended